-10101010: RES pin, PA2OEN=0 Other values: Reset MCU
+01010101: No operation 10101010: No operation Other values: Reset MCU

 If these bits are changed due to adverse environmental conditions, the microcontroller will be reset.
-The reset operation will be activated after a delay time, tsreset and the RSTF bit in the RSTFC register will be set to 1.
+The reset operation will be activated after a delay time, tSRESET and the RSTF bit in the RSTFC register will be set to 1.
+All resets will reset this register to POR value except the WDT time-out hardware warm reset.